Understanding MyPlate (Grades K-2)

 K - 2

-Students explore appropriate serving sizes and learn how to make healthy dietary decisions by understanding the components of nutrition as illustrated by MyPlate.
+Students explore appropriate serving sizes and determine how to make healthy dietary decisions by identifying the components of nutrition as illustrated by MyPlate.
 Grades K-2

 - MyPlate Activity Poster or MyPlate Image